retroelec/T-HMI-C64/README.md

 | Upload mode                          | UART0 / Hardware CDC              |
 | USB Mode                             | Hardware CDC and JTAG             |

-### Configure and upload emulator
+### Upload emulator

-If desired adapt the following constants in src/Config.h for BLE access:

-- SERVICE_UUID
-- CHARACTERISTIC_UUID

-If you do not use an iduino joystick or choose to use other pins on the development board, you may have to adapt the following constants in src/Config.h:

-- ADC_JOYSTICK_X
-- ADC_JOYSTICK_Y
-- JOYSTICK_FIRE_PIN

-Then just open the file T-HMI-C64.ino in Arduino and upload the emulator (menu Sketch - Upload or press ctrl-u).
+Just open the file T-HMI-C64.ino in Arduino and upload the emulator (menu Sketch - Upload or press ctrl-u).

-### BLE Connect to T-HMI
+### BLE Connection

 After uploading the emulator to the T-HMI development board, the C64 startup screen appears.
 The emulator starts also a BLE (Bluetooth Low Energy) server to receive keystrokes from a client.
+(The needed UUIDs are defined in src/Config.h: SERVICE_UUID and CHARACTERISTIC_UUID.)
+Actually there are two clients available.

+#### Linux client espkb.py

 For linux I wrote a small python script named espkb.py (not working under MS Windows).
 It has to be started in a terminal window.
 It first connects to the BLE server of the ESP32.
 After that it sends keystrokes typed in the terminal window to the emulator.
 Before starting espkb.py you have to set the variable device_address to the mac address of the ESP32.
-If you did adapt the CHARACTERISTIC_UUID in src/Config.h you also have to set the variable characteristic_uuid in espkb.py accordingly.
+(If you did adapt the CHARACTERISTIC_UUID in src/Config.h you also have to set the variable characteristic_uuid in espkb.py accordingly.)
 You need super user access rights to start the espkb.py script.
+To use the script you have to install additional python packages (pygatt, pynput).

 Besides sending "normal" C64 keystrokes, it is also possible to send "commands" to the emulator.
 The following "external commands" are available: